 The problem Commonstake aims to solve is known as the Mainstream Green or Green Gap

 .
-While 82 percent of Americans would prefer to "go green" in their shopping habits only 16 percent are actually able to be live up to their environmentally-friendly consumer goals, putting
+While 82 percent of Americans would prefer to "go green" in their shopping habits only 16 percent are actually able to live up to their environmentally-friendly consumer goals, putting

 into an all-important gap that will make or break humanity (Ogilvy & Mather)